SummaryRead the full fact sheet

 The SWEP provides subsidised aids and equipment such as:

-- walking frames and other aids to help you move about
+- walking frames and other mobility aids such as scooters and wheelchairs

 - ramps for walking and wheelchair access